 Our camp provides exceptional seclusion to experience this natural setting away from crowds.
 Luxurious canvas tents, shaded by giant acacia trees, offer exceptional comfort in this remote setting.
 Enjoy 360-degree views of wildlife traversing the savanna, with more thrilling encounters in store on game drives.

 Days 5-7: Northern Serengeti—Nat Hab's Migration Base Camp

 Flying on to the northern Serengeti, we reach Nat Hab's private mobile camp, our base for a three-day immersion in Africa's Great Migration.
 In accord with the herds’ seasonal movements, we locate our camp in the northern Serengeti from July through October.
-This deluxe tented outpost rests within one of the main movement corridors for more than 2 million wildebeest, zebra and gazelle that make this annual trek, plus and an accompanying cast of predators.
+This deluxe tented outpost rests within one of the main movement corridors for more than 2 million wildebeest, zebra and gazelle that make this annual trek, plus an accompanying cast of predators.
 Each year, the herds follow an ancient circuit covering 1,800 miles from Kenya’s Maasai Mara to the southern Serengeti and back again.

 On daily game drives, witness this remarkable spectacle as the enormous herds traverse the savanna while big cats and hyenas steal behind.
 We may behold stunning scenes of predator-prey interaction as a lion takes down a sick animal or a cheetah snatches an infant.
 Tracking the area’s prolific wildlife in private 4x4 vehicles allows optimal mobility and proximity.